Ideally, we would all have the time to pop down to our local artisanal butchers and browse for the best cuts before we started cooking.

 Not, in fact, a purveyor of swords and fancy French hats, D’Artagnan Foods does provide meat that definitely slips towards the decadent end of the scale.

-While they do provide a wide selection of meat, all raised without antibiotics or hormones, D’Artagnan is probably better known for its selection of game, veal, foie gras, and charcuterie.
+While they do provide a wide selection of meat, all raised without antibiotics or hormones, D’Artagnan is probably better known for its selection of game, veal, foie gras, and charcuterie that can all be purchased online.

 You’ll undoubtedly be able to find some fantastic cuts of beef taken from D’Artagnan grain-finished Angus beef or premium A5 Japanese Wagyu beef.
 Still, you could also splash out on milk-fed, exclusive French veal, grass-fed lamb, Kurobuta pork, and even wild boar actually cage-trapped in Texas.